-Attested: AI Regno at the end of iter 7, 20 Roman miles from Clausentum.
+Attested: Regno at the end of iter 7 of the Antonine Itinerary, 20 Roman miles from Clausentum.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.

 Last edited 23 October 2022 to main Menu.